Alpine Ski and Snowboard Program

 Ski and snowboard instructors work with students who have a range of cognitive and/or physical disabilities.
 Ski and snowboard instructors spend their days on the slopes creating lifelong memories with participants.
 We train you to work with adaptive students and equipment.
 Training begins in October and continues through December.
 Volunteers start working with participants in January and lessons continue until early April.

 Schedule: The average volunteer day is from 8:30 a.m. – 4:00 p.m.
 Programs operate 7 days a week.
-We have 5-week programs that begin the first weekend in January and run for 5-weeks at a time throughout the winter season.
+We have programs that begin the first weekend in January and run for 5 weeks at a time throughout the winter season.
 In addition, we have custom groups that are scheduled on varying dates and durations.
-Typically a volunteer picks the same day each week to volunteer throughout season or can volunteer on flexible days with Custom Groups.
+Typically a volunteer picks the same day each week to volunteer throughout the season, or can volunteer on flexible days with Custom Groups.
 Lunch is usually spent with the student and/or group.

-- Bronze Volunteers **CLOSED until October 2019** Please note, we are not recruiting new Bronze volunteers for the remainder of the season.
-Please check back with us next season if you are interested in volunteering at this level.
-Bronze volunteers are also known as Assistants to the Instructors, as their primary purpose is to ASSIST other Staff and Volunteer Instructors with lessons.
-Bronze Volunteers commit to a ½ day of training and 2 full days of volunteering (lift pass provided).
+- Bronze Volunteers are also known as Assistants to the Instructors, as their primary purpose is to ASSIST other Staff and Volunteer Instructors with lessons.
+Bronze Volunteers commit to 1 full day of training and 2 full days of volunteering (lift pass provided).
 For every 2 full days of volunteering, a Bronze Volunteer will receive 1 day of free skiing at Winter Park Resort.
 Assistant to the Instructors will progress towards becoming a fully trained NSCD volunteer instructor over the course of 2-3 years.

 - Silver Volunteers are fully trained NSCD volunteer instructors that commit to 5+ instructing days per season.
 New volunteers to the winter program are required to complete 4 on-mountain training sessions their first season and a total of 5-6 within a calendar year.
 Returning volunteers are only required to complete 1 refresher training.
 Silver Volunteers will receive a limited lift pass to Winter Park Resort, which will cover all training and teaching days, plus 5 free days.